 Luckily, businesses are moving away from this model because last-click attribution doesn’t tell the full story about a customer’s relationship with their advertising.
 They are learning to take into account the influence of third-party referral sources, retargeting partners, and other marketing efforts on customers’ actions.

-Attribution allows you to assign credit to the different marketing touchpoints that influence your customers to complete a conversion action.
+A successful marketing attribution model allows you to assign credit to the different marketing touchpoints that influence your customers to complete a conversion action.
 Once you know how you’re influencing your customers, you can create more impactful ads and better manage your marketing budget.
 Whether you are already using attribution or are just getting started, the following steps will help you measure your campaigns more effectively:

 There are many ways to assess attribution.
 Before choosing the model that works best for you, it’s important to consider your marketing goals and competitive environment.
 Here’s a look at some of the most common attribution models: